-Withdrawal from courses with a grade of W will not affect good standing or academic progress provided the student meets the SAP criteria of a 2.0 GPA.
+Withdrawal from courses with a grade of WP or WF will not affect good standing or academic progress provided the student meets the SAP criteria of a 2.0 GPA.

 Review of SAP will occur at the end of each regular academic term for all degree-seeking students enrolled in that term for any number of credits.